 As a Managing Director of the Foundation, Steve McCormick plays a lead role in sourcing new investments and working with the leadership of those organizations as an operating partner and board member as they grow to build capacity and to achieve their maximum impact.
 As a member of the Foundation’s senior leadership team, he also helps to execute the Foundation’s strategy and goals and contributes to its thought leadership and external outreach.
-Steve currently serves on the board of DRK grantees BoxPower, Cloud to Street, DigDeep, and Replate.
+Steve currently serves on the board of DRK grantees BoxPower, Cloud to Street, DigDeep, Ocean Outcomes, and Replate.

 Steve has spent over forty years in the not-for-profit sector.
 He is the co-founder of Earth Genome and prior to starting Earth Genome he served as President of the Gordon and Betty Moore Foundation from 2007-2014 and led the Foundation through the development of new strategies in its three programs — Environmental Conservation, Science and San Francisco Bay Area – and created the new Patient Care Program.
 His tenure was characterized by his commitment to forming strategic alliances with other funders, helping create coalitions among stakeholder groups, and positioning the Moore Foundation as a “change-maker” not just a grant-maker, which included a partnership with the World Business Council for Sustainable Development.
 As President, he also served as Chair of the six-foundation Science Philanthropy Alliance.